MEET THE DIRECTOR

 Media contact/public affairs: +234 81 40000 988

-Professor Damilola S. Olawuyi is Chancellor's Fellow and Professor of International Law at the OGEES Institute, Afe Babalola University, Nigeria.
+Professor Damilola S. Olawuyi, SAN, FCIArb, is a Chancellor's Fellow and Director of the OGEES Institute, Afe Babalola University, Nigeria.

 Prof. Olawuyi's areas of expertise cut across broad areas of global sustainability, specifically natural resources, energy and environment.
 He has published extensively on oil and gas law, climate change, and the intersections of human rights and environment.
 He has provided expert advice and opinion on seabed mining, electric power plant projects, carbon emission reduction and credit trading projects, including carbon capture and sequestration, energy efficiency and agricultural offset projects.
 He teaches courses on environmental law, climate change law, energy regulation, oil and gas law and international human rights law.

-He has lectured on energy and environmental law in over 30 countries including: Great Britain, France, Denmark, United States, Australia, Spain, China, India, Kenya, Qatar, Canada, United States and throughout Nigeria.
-He was most recently a visiting professor of law at the China University of Politicial Science and Law, Beijing and a David Sive Scholar at Columbia Law School, New York, United States.
+He has lectured on energy and environmental law in over 40 countries including: Great Britain, France, Denmark, United States, Australia, Spain, China, India, Kenya, Qatar, Canada, United States and throughout Nigeria.
+He most recently received the BOK Visiting International Professorship, University of Pennsylvania, Herbert Smith Freehills Visiting Professorship at the University of Cambridge, UK and the IAS Vanguard Fellowship of the University of Birmingham.
+He has served as a visiting professor of law at the China University of Political Science and Law, Beijing, China, David Sive Scholar at Columbia Law School, New York, United States, and senior visiting research fellow, Oxford Institute for Energy Studies, University of Oxford, United Kingdom.

-A dual qualified lawyer, Prof. Olawuyi was formerly an international energy lawyer at the leading global law firm, Norton Rose Fulbright Canada LLP, where he served on the firm's global committee on African extractive investments.
+A dual qualified lawyer, Prof. Olawuyi, SAN was formerly an international energy lawyer at the leading global law firm, Norton Rose Fulbright Canada LLP, where he served on the firm's global committee on African extractive investments.

 International environmental law